Embracing Multiculturalism at The Broadvision World School, Hennur

 • Increased Cultural Awareness and Understanding: Multicultural education can increase cultural awareness and understanding by exposing students to a variety of cultures, traditions, and beliefs.
 This can help break down stereotypes and misconceptions and promote respect and appreciation for different ways of life.

-• Reduced Prejudice and Discrimination: Multicultural education can reduce prejudice and discrimination by providing opportunities for students to learn about different cultures and experiences, and by challenging biased and stereotypical representations in textbooks and media.
+• Reduced Prejudice and Discrimination: Multicultural education can reduce prejudice and discrimination by providing opportunities for students to learn about different cultures and experiences, and by challenging bias and stereotypical representations in textbooks and media.
 This can help promote tolerance and acceptance and create a more welcoming and inclusive school environment for all students.

 • Preparation for a Global Society: Multicultural education can prepare students for living and working in a diverse and globalized society by developing their cross-cultural communication skills and cultural competence.
 This can help them navigate cultural differences and work effectively with people from different backgrounds in their future careers.